Uterine Fibroid Embolization

 Video Information

 Twenty to 40 percent of women age 35 and older have uterine fibroids of a significant size.
-African American women are at a higher risk for fibroids: as many as 50 percent have fibroids of a significant size.
-Uterine fibroids are the most frequent indication for hysterectomy in premenopausal women and, therefore, are a major public health issue.
-Of the 600,000 hysterectomies performed annually in the United States, one-third are due to fibroids.
+African American women are at a higher risk for uterine fibroids: as many as 50 percent have them.
+Uterine fibroids are the most frequent indication for hysterectomy in premenopausal women they are experiencing symptoms due to the uterine fibroids.
+Of the 600,000 hysterectomies performed annually in the United States, one-third are due to women with symptoms from their uterine fibroids.

-• Heavy, prolonged menstrual periods and unusual monthly bleeding, sometimes with clots.
-This can lead to anemia.
+• Heavy, long menstrual periods and unusual monthly bleeding, sometimes with clots.

 • Pain during sexual intercourse